micado-scale/docs/DEVELOPERS.md

 * The address of the registry: _cola-registry.lpds.sztaki.hu_

-* To get access, contact with Attila Farkas (attila.farkas@sztaki.mta.hu) at SZTAKI.
+* To get access, contact with DevNull group (devnull@lpds.sztaki.hu) at SZTAKI.

 * The naming convention in the registry: _username/imagename:version_